djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 \hat K(1)=5.2.
 $$

-The observed value is above CSR.
+The observed value is above the CSR benchmark.

-But before concluding that trees attract one another, ask:
+Before concluding that trees attract one another, ask:

 1. Is tree density higher in wetter or better-lit areas?
 2. Is the pattern inhomogeneous?